srbnghosh99/Railroad-Safety-Evidence-from-Twitter-Analysis/README.md

 This folder contains code data_collection.ipynb is used in data collection and save in csv file format.
 ## Data Processing
 The code preprocessing.py is used preprocess data and save in csv file format.
+# User analysis
+Simple Python codes for data analysis.
-## Statistical analysis and k-clique percolation
+## Topic, Sentiment, Emotion and
 Simple Python codes for data analysis.
 ## Results
 All numerical results can be found here in .npy format.